floweredscarf/su25/labs/lab12/index.md

 access and insertion into binary search trees.
 However, our analyses often made the assumption that the trees were *balanced*.

-Informally, a tree being "balanced" means that the paths from root to leaves are all roughly the same length.
-Any algorithm that looks once at each level of the tree -- such as searching for a value in a binary search tree -- only looks at the number of layers.
-As we discovered in the previous lab, the smallest number of layers we can have is logarithmic with respect to the of nodes.
+Informally, a tree being "balanced" means that the paths from root to every leaf are all roughly the same length.
+Any algorithm that looks once at each level of the tree -- such as searching for a value in a binary search tree -- only looks at as many elements as the number of levels in the tree.
+As we discovered previously, the smallest number of levels we can have is logarithmic with respect to the number of nodes.

-Balanced trees prevent the worst case scenarios where we have "spindly", unbalanced trees, which may have a linear number of layers.
+Balanced trees keep our number of levels in this efficient number of levels and prevents the worst case scenarios where we have spindly, unbalanced trees, which have a number of levels which is linear with respect to the number of nodes.

-In the binary search tree we saw last lab, this balancing doesn't happen automatically.
-We've also seen how to insert items into a binary search tree to produce this worst-case linear time behavior.
+We've seen how we can create these best-case and worst-case heights with an ordinary binary search tree.
+Now we'll explore how we can keep our tree closer to the best-case height.

 There are two approaches we can take to make trees balanced: